microsoft/microsoft-bonsai-api/CSharp/samples/Microsoft.Bonsai.Api.Samples.Cartpole/readme.md

 - **%SIM_ACCESS_KEY%** either exists in your environment variables, or is your access key
 - **csharp-cartpole** is your docker image name

-If you don't have Docker installed or you don't want to build it on your local machine first, you can use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) with the following command to build the provided Dockerfile that creates a simulator package directly on Azure Container Registry (note the trailing period!):
+If you don't have Docker installed or you don't want to build the container on your local machine first, you can use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) with the following command to build the provided Dockerfile that creates a simulator package directly on Azure Container Registry (note the trailing period!):

 ```azurecli
 az acr build --image <IMAGE_NAME>:<IMAGE_VERSION> --file Dockerfile --registry <ACR_REGISTRY> .